emberjs/rfcs/text/0000-deprecate-ember-assign.md

 ## Motivation

 The polyfill is no longer necessary and is a small amount of code that can be removed and remove another Emberism.
-Apps and addons can use `Object.assign` or object destructring depending on their browser support targets.
+Apps and addons can use `Object.assign` or object destructuring depending on their browser support targets.

 ## Transition Path